 In most cases, if the cause of your dog's seizures is a structural intracranial lesion, the disease will be progressive.
 This means it will get worse with time.

 Functional changes inside of your dog's brain may result in what is known idiopathic epilepsy.
-Idiopathic epilepsy is a disease in which your dog has recurrent seizures but no specific cause can be located for the seizures.
+Idiopathic Epilepsy (unknown cause/genetic) is a disease in which your dog has recurrent seizures but no specific cause can be located for the seizures.

 If Your Dog Has Had a Seizure